We help with heavy eyelids and bags under the eyes

 Eyebrow lift

-Often, the middle part of the eyebrow is still positioned correctly but the outer part is horizontal all the way down below the orbital rim.
-The characteristic ‘swallow shape’ that characterizes a youthful appearance is replaced with a flat crescent shape.
-To recreate this, you can perform a transcutaneous eyebrow lift with a very gentle technique that masks the scar at the edge of the eyebrow with a special technique that, if it heals properly, results in virtually invisible scars after about 4-6 weeks.
+Often, the middle part of the eyebrow is still positioned correctly, but the outer part has migrated all the way down below the orbital rim.
+The characteristic ‘swallow shape’ that characterizes a youthful appearance is replaced with a flat, crescent-like shape.
+To recreate this, a transcutaneous eyebrow lift can be performed using a very gentle technique that masks the scar at the edge of the eyebrow with a special technique that, if it heals properly, results in virtually invisible scars after about 4-6 weeks.
 The scar quickly becomes less visible and disappears over time while maintaining the fresh, lifted shape of the eyebrow